 Sensor diameter = 0.2″ (5mm), probe diameter = 0.312″ (8mm) for standard probe.

 We can build longer probes up to 36″ (1m).
 The lead time for custom probe work is 4-6 weeks.
 We will also review concepts for angled probes or other non-standard geometries.

 11. What is the minimum immersion depth in order to get reliable data with your probe?

-The face of the probe has to be immersed in the fluid.
+The face of the probe must be immersed at least 10mm in the fluid.
 The surface of the liquid is in motion with standing waves.
 You need to have the tip below the standing waves in order to make reliable measurements.
 The tip must always be in contact with the solvent/liquid.

 12. How does your meter compare to others on the market?